Minority Report (film): Theatrical run

-The world premiere of Minority Report took place in New York City on June 19, 2002.
+The world premiere of Minority Report took place in New York City on June 17, 2002.
 An online "popcorn cam" broadcast live from inside the premiere.
 Cruise attended the London premiere the following week, and mingled with thousands of adoring fans as he walked through the city's Leicester Square.
-It debuted at first place in the U.S. box office, collecting $35.677 million in its opening weekend, ahead of Lilo & Stitch.
+It debuted at first place in the U.S. box office, collecting $35.677 million in its opening weekend, narrowly above Lilo & Stitch.
 Forbes considered those numbers below expectations, as they gave the film a small edge over Lilo & Stitch, which debuted in second place ($35.260 million).
 Lilo & Stitch sold more tickets, but since much of the film's attendees were children, its average ticket price was much lower.

 The film opened at the top of the box office in numerous foreign markets; it made $6.7 million in 780 locations in Germany its opening weekend, and accounted for 35% of France's total box office weekend office gross when it collected $5 million in 700 theaters.
 In Great Britain, Minority Report made $36.9 million in its first three days.
 It went on to make $5.9 million in the UK, ranking number one at the box office, beating Spider-Man.
 Minority Report had the country's third-highest opening for a Steven Spielberg film, behind Jurassic Park and its successor The Lost World: Jurassic Park.

 The film then made $6.2 million in Italy in its first ten, $815,000 in its 75 location opening weekend in Belgium, and $405,000 in an 80 theater opening weekend in Switzerland.
 Meanwhile, in Turkey, it made $307,822 from 64 screens, achieving the third-highest opening for any 20th Century Fox film in the country, after Star Wars: Episode I – The Phantom Menace and Titanic.
-The BBC felt the film's UK performance was "buoyed by Cruise's charm offensive at last week's London premiere."
-Minority Report made a total of $132 million in the United States and $226.3 million overseas.
+The BBC felt the film's UK performance was "buoyed by Cruise's charm offensive at last week's London premiere."Minority Report made a total of $132 million in the United States and $226.3 million overseas.